wp-plugins/wp-live-chat-software-for-wordpress/readme.txt

 === LiveChat ===
 Contributors: LiveChat
 Tags: live support, live chat, live chat software, online support, ecommerce, increase sales, customer help, customer support, livechat, live support, customer service, plugin, chat
-Stable tag: 3.1.0
+Stable tag: 3.2.4
 Requires at least: 2.8
 Tested up to: 3.1.3

-This plugin integrates your Wordpress with LiveChat - an application for online customer service and support.
+Live chat software for Wordpress plugin that integrate with LiveChat - an application for online customer service and support.

 == Description ==

 LiveChat is a fast and intuitive live chat software to enable your sales representatives contact customers on the website.
 Help online visitors find what they need before they leave your site.

-Try LiveChat free for 14 days!
+Try LiveChat free for 30 days!
 Sign up here: https://www.livechatinc.com/signup/

 Take a tour to see why you need LiveChat on your website: http://www.livechatinc.com/tour/